flatironinstitute/nomad/README.md

   - `InitializationStrategy.BROADCAST_MEAN`: the default for the model-based algorithm; creates a first-guess low-rank matrix where each element is the mean of the elements of `X`.
   - `InitializationStrategy.COPY`: Uses a copy of `X` as the first guess for the low-rank matrix.
+  - `InitializationStrategy.KNOWN_MATRIX`: When used along with a value for the `initial_guess_matrix` parameter, allows the caller to use any appropriately-sized matrix for the current low-rank estimate.
+(This is to facilitate checkpointing and warm starts.)
 - `tolerance`: If set, the algorithm will stop early once the loss (defined as the Frobenius norm of the difference between `X` and the current estimate) is below this value.
 - `manual_max_iterations`: If set, the algorithm will use this number as the maximum number of iterations